rybodiddly/Kijiji-Reposter/README.md

 __ToDo:__

+- add dynamic categories, locations and attributes (in progress)
 - ability to delete rules for auto replier (currently have to manually edit messages.json file)
 - implement async
 - impliment notification functionality